JadedPigeon/Zudoku/README.md

 - Consider if I can even actually implement a note system
 - Optional styling options ie nightmode
 - Save/load
-- Highscore system - Add a sort/filter by difficulty
-- Check/update highscore when a new board is loaded
 - Should erase alert the user if used on a blank cell?

 # Bugs